How to Brew

 Finely ground coffee — powder-fine, like flour.
 This is the finest grind in the coffee world.
 Lezzet is pre-ground to the exact traditional consistency.

 Cold water — always start with cold water, never hot.
-Measure using your demitasse cup for the perfect ratio.
+Measure using your cup for the perfect ratio.

-Add 1 heaping teaspoon of finely ground coffee per demitasse cup of cold water.
+Add 1 heaping teaspoon of finely ground coffee per cup of cold water.
 Add sugar now if desired.

 Stir once to combine the coffee and water.
 This is the only time you stir.